invrev/blogger/rotate_1_d_array.md

 For instance, with n=7 and k=3, the array {a, b, c, d, e, f, g} is rotated to {e, f, g, a, b, c, d}.”

 Basic idea :
-Imagine roulette wheel and one started from a point called origin eventually come to the same origin by traversing constant amount of distance say ‘K’. assume array is close bound data structure. (in c you can access any array location and can get garbage value)
+Imagine a roulette wheel and one started from a point called origin eventually come to the same origin by traversing constant amount of distance say ‘K’. assume array is close bound data structure. (in c you can access any array location and can get garbage value)